Dates

 #NTSW #TireSafetyTips #TireCare

-Checking your tires tread regularly can reduce the likelihood of being involved in a crash.
+Regularly checking your tires’ tread can reduce the likelihood of being involved in a crash.

-Using the penny test to check your tread is a cheap and easy way to keep yourself and your family safe on the road.
-If part of Lincoln’s head is covered by the tread, you’re good to go.
+Tires are complex, but using the penny test to check your tread is a cheap and easy way to keep yourself and your family safe on the road.
+Turn a penny upside down and place it in one of your tire’s major grooves.
+If part of Lincoln’s head is covered by the tread, you are good to go.
 If you can see all of his head, it’s new tire time.

 Learn More: www.ustires.org/ntsw #NTSW #TireMaintenance #TireSafety